 Always a student, Cilla has received continuing education and holds certifications in Yoga Nidra, Yin Yoga, Aerial Yoga and Stand Up Paddle Board Yoga.
-She's recently completed an advanced training with Dylan Werner in anatomy, alignment and skillful assists.
+She's recently completed an advanced training in the UK on anatomy, alignment and skillful assists.
 She consistently travels to workshops and trainings in order to deepen her personal practice and refine her teaching skills.
 She is currently enrolled in another 300 hour advanced training with Raghunath Cappo, studying Yoga, Ayurveda and Sacred Literature in India.
 She shares her love and knowledge of the practice through a comprehensive 200 hour Teacher Training.